Unresponsive pilot seen slumped over before deadly Virginia plane crash, officials say

 The revelations came as federal investigators trudged through rugged terrain to reach the site where the plane slammed into a mountain Sunday, killing four people.
-The New York Times reported that the daughter and 2-year-old granddaughter of the company's owner were aboard the plane.
 The officials who said that the fighter pilots saw the civilian pilot slumped over had been briefed on the matter and spoke on condition of anonymity because they were not authorized to discuss details of the military operation.

+The plane’s owner told news outlets that his daughter and 2-year-old granddaughter were aboard.

-On Sunday, the private plane's erratic flight path — inexplicably, turning around over New York's Long Island to fly directly over the nation's capital — had prompted the military to scramble fighter jets, which caused a sonic boom heard in Washington, Maryland and Virginia.
+The New York-bound plane took an erratic flight path — inexplicably, turning around over Long Island to fly directly over the nation's capital — which prompted the military to scramble fighter jets.
+This caused a sonic boom heard in Washington, Maryland and Virginia.

 Remote terrain around the crash site posed major challenges to the investigation.
-Eric Weiss, a spokesperson for the NTSB, said Monday afternoon that it was taking investigators several hours to hike into the rural area near the community of Montebello, about 60 miles (97 km) southwest of Charlottesville.
+It took investigators several hours to hike into the rural area near the community of Montebello, about 60 miles (97 km) southwest of Charlottesville, said NTSB spokesperson Eric Weiss.
 They expect to be on the scene for at least three to four days.

 Speaking at a briefing Monday morning, NTSB investigator Adam Gerhardt said the wreckage is “highly fragmented” and investigators will examine the most delicate evidence at the site, after which the wreckage will be moved, perhaps by helicopter, to Delaware, where it can be further examined.
 The plane is not required to have a flight recorder but it is possible that there are other avionics equipment that will have data that they can examine, Gerhardt said.